 Overtime Drafting Procedures

-10. In instances designated by the Chief of Police (i.e. high school graduations, basketball tournaments, and other special events), the officer will be subject to the draft regardless of the department average.
+4. For instances requiring large staffing levels (i.e. high school graduations, basketball tournaments, and other special events), officers will be subject to the draft regardless of their placement on the draft list.

 Overtime Radio Procedures